 Q. Who started South Dakota News Watch and why?

 A. Jack Marsh and Randell Beck, retired after a combined 75 years in journalism, recognized that fewer newsroom resources made it harder to produce the kind of statewide coverage of important issues, from agriculture to education, that we know readers want.
-They’ve spent the past two and a half years researching similar non-profits around the country, working with media leaders in South Dakota and raising sufficient funds to launch a pilot year, in 2018.
-Beck and Marsh draw no salary and have contributed personal funds to establish News Watch.
+They spent 2½ years researching similar nonprofits around the country, working with media leaders in South Dakota and raising sufficient funds to launch operations in February 2018.
+Beck and Marsh, who serve as co-chairs of the board, draw no salaries and have contributed personal funds to support News Watch.

 Q. How is this organization funded?

-A. South Dakota News Watch is registered as a nonprofit in South Dakota and is an IRS designated 501(c)(3) organization.
-It is funded by voluntary donations and grants.
-Names of donors at $500 and more are available for inspection on our website.
+A. South Dakota News Watch is registered as a nonprofit corporation in South Dakota and is an IRS designated 501(c)(3) organization.
+It is funded by voluntary donations and grants, from individuals, organizations and foundations.
+Names of donors are available for inspection on our website.
 No anonymous donations are accepted.
 Click here to see our most recent federal income tax return Form-990.

 Q. Where is your staff based?

-A. For the time being, we have no office.
-Bart works out of his Rapid City home and Maricarrol lives in Sioux Falls.
-We anticipate considering an office location at some point after our pilot year.
+A. For the time being, we have no central office.
+Pfankuch is based in Rapid City and Lowrey is based in Pierre.
+Meetings of the board of directors and most administrative functions are run from Sioux Falls.
+We anticipate considering an office location at some point in the future.

-A. Our goal is to produce content at least weekly, emphasizing unique enterprise journalism that will be of wide public interest.
-We also anticipate our news team working on additional in-depth packages and projects as time allows.
+A. We produce fresh content once or twice weekly, emphasizing unique enterprise journalism that is of wide public interest.
+Our news team also pursues additional in-depth packages and projects as time allows.
+To receive email alerts whenever new content is posted, go to SDNewsWatch.org and enter your email address.

-Q. Who are the media companies that have financially supported the startup of South Dakota News Watch?
+Q. What are the media companies that have financially supported South Dakota News Watch?

-A. Madison Daily Leader, Mitchell Daily Republic, KELOLAND Media Group, Argus Leader Media, Yankton Press & Dakotan, Rapid City Journal, Watertown Public Opinion and the Aberdeen American News.
-We also have received funding from the South Dakota Broadcasters Association.
+A. Madison Daily Leader, Mitchell Daily Republic, KELOLAND Media Group, Argus Leader Media, Yankton Press & Dakotan, Rapid City Journal, Watertown Public Opinion, Aberdeen American News and Black Hills Pioneer.
+We also have received generous funding from the South Dakota Broadcasters Association and the South Dakota Newspaper Association.

 Q. Who’s on the board of South Dakota News Watch?

-A. Jay Huizenga, Jon Hunter, Arnold Garson, Christine Hamilton, Cory Meyers, Bill Duhamel, Shannon Brinker, Nancy Turbak Berry, Beck and Marsh.
+A. Jay Huizenga, Jon Hunter, Arnold Garson, Christine Hamilton, Cory Myers, Shannon Brinker, Nancy Turbak Berry, Beck and Marsh.

-Q. Will certain media outlets have exclusive use of stories and other content generated by South Dakota News Watch?
+Q. Do certain media outlets have exclusive use of stories and other content generated by South Dakota News Watch?

-A. No. As a non-profit public trust, all journalism produced by News Watch is available to the public and our media partners.
-All content will be posted on our web site, sdnewswatch.org.
+A. No. As a nonprofit public trust, all journalism produced by News Watch is available to the public and our media partners.
+All content also is posted on our web site, SDNewsWatch.org, and distributed through social media channels.

 Q. How can I find out more about South Dakota News Watch?

 A. For policy and governance questions, you can contact Marsh and Beck at the addresses below.
-For questions or suggestions about stories and their delivery, contact Kueter and Pfankuch at the addresses below.
+For questions or suggestions about stories and their delivery, contact Pfankuch and Lowrey at the addresses below.